tanushreebanerjee/tanushreebanerjee.github.io/README.md

 This site is built with [Jekyll](https://jekyllrb.com/), a static site generator that transforms Markdown files into a complete website.
 It's hosted directly from this GitHub repository via [GitHub Pages](https://pages.github.com/).

+## About Me

+I'm a Research Assistant at the Princeton Computational Imaging Lab, working on explainable 3D perception via inverse generation under Prof. Felix Heide.
+Starting Fall 2025, I will be a PhD student in Computer Science at the University of Maryland, College Park, under Prof. Matthias Zwicker.

+My research lies at the intersection of computer vision, computer graphics, and machine learning, focusing on:
+- Leveraging generative model priors to interpret 3D information from everyday 2D visual data
+- Reformulating visual perception as inverse rendering/generation problems

 ## Site Structure

 - `_posts/`: Contains individual publication entries in Markdown format